 - Learn: Spend time at the Grants Learning Center to get a read on what is out there.

 - Check: Many grants have strict eligibility requirements, so make sure you qualify before applying.

-- Search: To increase your chances of winning a government grant, you'll want to find one that aligns with your work.
-For example, the government grant site lists the Women's Business Center – Initial Phase Grant.
-This opportunity is for nonprofits that will provide "entrepreneurial development services to women, with an emphasis on socially and economically disadvantaged entrepreneurs, within the state of Maryland."
-This result appeared under a search for "business startup."
+- Search: To increase your chances of being awarded a government grant, you’ll want to find one that aligns with your work.
+For example, the government grant site lists the Women’s Business Center – Initial Phase Grant.
+This opportunity is for nonprofits that provide “entrepreneurial development services to women, with an emphasis on socially and economically disadvantaged entrepreneurs, within the state of Maryland.”
+This result appeared under a search for “business startup.”
 So, to winnow down the available grants and look for the right opportunity, search for grants that are relevant to your existing business model.

 - Track: Once you’ve applied with your Workspace account, you’ll be assigned a tracking number, which you’ll use to follow up on your status.

-The key is to use the granular tools the site offers to search grants.
+FYI: The key is to use the granular tools the site offers to search grants.
 You can search by agency, funding source and application deadline.
 Many types of businesses are eligible for a grant – it often just depends on the rules for the specific grant.

 Types of government grants